Applying:

 School of Education expertise

-Benefit from Roehampton's long-standing reputation for teacher education and child development.
+Benefit from Roehampton's long-standing reputation for teacher education and early childhood studies.

 Earn while you learn